 Jim Byerly is an 86-year-old Michigan man who has been working on a 27-foot-long, 4,000 pound streamline car since 1996.

 In Case You Missed It

 Please make sure to like, subscribe and share the podcast.
-You could also help us out a lot by giving the podcast a positive review on whatever platform you use.
-Finally, to email the podcast, you can reach any of us at Jeff, Anna or Andy @ien.com, with “Email the Podcast” in the subject line.
+You could also help us out a lot by giving the podcast a positive review.
+Finally, to email the podcast, you can reach any of us at David, Jeff or Anna [at] ien.com, with “Email the Podcast” in the subject line.